syuanuvt/CSSCA/Readme.md

 ## Scripts to reproduce the results of the manuscript "Revealing subgroups that differ in common and distinctive variation in multi-block data: Clusterwise Sparse Simultaneous Component Analysis"
 **Application Folder**: process data for the demonstrative application of CSSCA on the linked personality measurements and non-verbal behavior data
 **Simulation Folder**: Script to create and estimate the two simulation studies (simulation script) and Script to reproduce the tables, figures and other reported numbers of the simulation studies (Simulation Results Processing)

+## Planned adds-on
+** Results summary and visualization
+** A tutorial on how to use the package with real datasets